Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 [**Initial Review**]

 1. Scoping
-- About the project
+- About the project - Knowledge about the project and its business logic is crucial
--
+- Stats of the project - Information about the size of the codebase, how many lines of code are in scope, and its complexity are incredibly vital.
 2. Reconnaissance
 3. Vulnerability identification
 4. Reporting